 And if you think only the older uncles can cook up an excellent bowl of mee pok, you are quite wrong.
 Tom does a very good job for his age and experience.

-Tom a number of years to perfect his recipe of the springy mee pok, which also came with mouth-watering slices of fishcake.
+Tom took a number of years to perfect his recipe of the springy mee pok, which also came with mouth-watering slices of fishcake.

 The noodles were cooked perfectly and had hints of vinegar and chili.
-The soup had wolfberries which gave it an enjoyable sweet tang.
+The soup had wolfberries which gave an enjoyable sweet tang.

 (The other famous Fishball Noodles stall here is Thye Hong Fishball Noodle.)